Sales Development 1 Comment

 If you’re lucky enough to have the team version you can also see what other reps are using that is successful and steal those templates for your own use.

-The pre scheduling feature is also a huge productivity boost.
+The pre-scheduling feature is also a huge productivity boost.
 We have moved away from the “double tap” methodology (leaving a voicemail and immediately sending an email) because we have found it to be ineffective.

 The benefit of the double tap was the ability to send a customized email with all relevant info still fresh in your mind without needing to revisit that contact page.

-With pre scheduling you can now have those same efficiencies without using the double tap and you can also send an email out at times when your prospects are most likely to open and respond.
-I target VPs of sales so for me, that means early morning, after 5 or often Saturday mid morning.
+With pre-scheduling you can now have those same efficiencies without using the double tap and you can also send an email out at times when your prospects are most likely to open and respond.
+I target VPs of sales so for me, that means early morning, after 5 or often Saturday mid-morning.

-The cadence will change based on what level, industry and department you call into and also inbound versus outbound but building one and using it across the team is the only way you can get to repeatable, scalable and identify areas for improvement.
+The sequence will change based on what level, industry and department you call into and also inbound versus outbound but building one and using it across the team is the only way you can get to repeatable, scalable and identify areas for improvement.